AxisCommunications/docker-acap/README.md

 #### TCP Socket / IPC Socket

-To be able to connect remotely to the docker daemon on the device the TCP Socket need to be selected.
+To be able to connect remotely to the docker daemon on the device, the TCP Socket needs to be selected.
-For containers running on the device to be able to communicate with each other the IPC Socket need to be selected.
+The IPC Socket needs to be selected for containers running on the device to be able to communicate with each other.
-Note that at least one of the sockets need to be selected for the application to start dockerd.
+At least one of the sockets needs to be selected for the application to start dockerd.

 #### Log levels